abdulsaber/DSA/README.md

 2. Find maximum area in a  histogram.
 3. Find maximum area submatrix in a matrix.
 4. Implement minStack using O(n) extra space.
 5. implement k stack using Array.
+[IC]
 6. Implement minStack using O(1) space.
 7. Simply Directory Path.